swcreative/project0/README.md

  Enjoy!

  ### UNSOLVED PROBLEMS...(or features to consider adding).
+ I could not get the modal button to disappear if you clicked anywhere on the screen.
  The board does not count the number of draws.
  The board cannot be played offline.
  The board cannot be played online as multi-players.